What type of injuries or conditions do Drs Wood and Hasenkam see?

 Does Dr Wood consult anywhere else apart from Hawthorn?

-Yes, Dr Wood also consults every Friday at Kieser (Kingston village) in Ocean Grove near Geelong and alternate Thursday afternoon at Kieser Geelong.
+Yes, Dr Wood also consults every Friday at Kieser (Kingston village) in Ocean Grove near Geelong and alternate Thursday afternoons at Kieser Geelong.
 Appointments can be made through his secretary, Candice on 98193499.